junction/xmpp_api_call_event_samples/onsip_xmpp_api.md

 #### A General Overview
 ---
-What we are featuring in this README are the necessary steps to have XMPP PubSub notify us of call events.
+What we are featuring in this doc are the necessary steps to have XMPP PubSub notify us of call events.
 When we say call events we are talking about the following:

     REQUESTED for incoming calls
     CREATED For outgoing calls